marshamiles/getURLs_Apps_Script/README.md

 # getURLs_Apps_Script
-A Google Apps Script that generates a list of download URLs to copy to the batch upload Excel spreadsheet for bepress Digital Commons.
+Instead of copying individual share links for items to be batch uploaded to bepress Digital Commons, the getURLs Apps Script can be used to generate a list of URLs to copy to the batch upload Excel spreadsheet.
+All that is needed is a folder in Google Drive to hold the files to be uploaded and a Google sheet to bind the script to.
+Please note: a filename field is necessary to be able to sort the batch upload Excel spreadsheet to match the fulltext URL Google sheet.
+Documentation for using the script can be found in the Additional Files section at https://engagedscholarship.csuohio.edu/msl_facpub/105/